npmccallum/qemu-register/README.md

 above, the `qemu-user-aarch64` emulation binary is used from the `npmccallum/qemu-register` Docker image.
 Therefore, foreign-architecture images can run unmodified with this strategy.

+The `npmccallum/qemu-register` Docker image is built with Fedora since they are the only major distro that has chosen this configuration by default.

 ### Security Implications